amaduswaray/AmaduSwaray/README.md

 # Projects
 The repositories with the "projects" in their name consists of multiple directories and multiple projects.
-Make sure to check them our!
+Make sure to check them out!